The Noor Inayat Khan Story

 Enemy of the Reich: The Noor Inayat Khan Story

 I am pretty sure most of the readers have never heard of this story and this remarkable woman.
 Just by random, I stumbled over this most interesting WWII drama, which is also new to me.

 Noor Inayat Khan was the daughter of a spiritual teacher from India, Hazrat Inayat Khan, and his American wife, Ora Ray Baker.
 After Noor’s birth in Moscow in 1914, the family moved first to England and then to Paris, where she was raised.

-In 1940, the Nazis invaded France and twenty-five year old Noor fled with her family to England.
+In 1940, the Nazis invaded France, and twenty-five-year-old Noor fled with her family to England.
 There she joined Britain’s Women’s Auxiliary Air Force and trained as a wireless operator.
 In early 1943, she began her assignment as a covert agent, joining Winston Churchill’s Special Operations Executive (SOE).
-The SOE worked with the French resistance fighters to sabotage industry and railroads in preparation for the D-Day invasions, after which they would co-ordinate attacks on the German army behind enemy lines, tying down troops and diverting the Germans from the invading Allied troops.
+The SOE worked with the French resistance fighters to sabotage industry and railroads in preparation for the D-Day invasions, after which they would co-ordinate attacks on the German army behind enemy lines, tying down troops and diverting the Germans from the invading Allied forces.
 From Paris, Noor Inayat Khan secretly transmitted critical information back to Britain.

 Enemy of the Reich: A Muslim Woman Defies the Nazis In WW II Paris

 (© 2013–2015 Unity Productions Foundation)